matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 **when processing a single archive fails**

-core:archive detects when the core archiving process fails when it cannot parse the output of a climulti:request command or an archiving curl request.
+core:archive can detect when the core archiving process fails, since it will not be able to parse the output of a climulti:request command or the archiving curl request.
 When this occurs, the invalidation being processed's status is reset to 0, so it will be picked up again.
 BUT we also take note of the idinvalidation and skip it for the rest of the current core:archive run.
 In case the problem is persistent, we don't want to continuously run a failing job.

-Note: we currently don't try to retry the job, since archiving jobs are usually compute intensive, and generally do not fail randomly.
+Note: we currently don't try to immediately retry the job, since archiving jobs are usually compute intensive, and generally do not fail randomly.
 Retrying would thus be a waste of resources.

 **if the core:archive process is terminated in the middle of processing an archive**